 - Human Subjects and Quality Assurance Sub-Unit

-This sub-unit is led by Julia Kindred, MS who oversees and monitors all MIRECC staff human subject interactions to ensure they are in accordance with local/Central Institutional Review Board (IRB) and VA Office of Research & Development (per VA handbook 1200.05) rules and regulations.
-Ms. Kindred oversees the initial compliance review and eventual submission of all MIRECC research protocols to the local/Central IRBs and local VA Research & Development Committees, ensures that regulatory documentation is accurate and up-to-date for all MIRECC research protocols, conducts internal audits, and coordinates external audits.
+This sub-unit is led by Kelly Lloyd, MHS who oversees and monitors all MIRECC staff human subject interactions to ensure they are in accordance with local/Central Institutional Review Board (IRB) and VA Office of Research & Development (per VA handbook 1200.05) rules and regulations.
+Ms. Lloyd oversees the initial compliance review and eventual submission of all MIRECC research protocols to the local/Central IRBs and local VA Research & Development Committees, ensures that regulatory documentation is accurate and up-to-date for all MIRECC research protocols, conducts internal audits, and coordinates external audits.
 She also oversees the hiring and supervision of all research assistants.

 - Administrative Data Sub-Unit